Infant & Toddler

 Of course, I know some of you are still on the computer, because there are things

 you have questions about.
-First, let me say that you should not become obsessed
+First, let me say that you should NOT become obsessed

 with giving your child the perfect start.
 This is a huge trap that